Euphrosyne of Polotsk

-Euphrosyne of Polotsk (Еўфрасіння Полацкая; 1104–1167) was the granddaughter of Vseslav, the prince of Polotsk, and daughter of the prince Svyatoslav-Georgy Vseslavich.
+Euphrosyne of Polotsk (Еўфрасіння Полацкая; 1104–1167) was the granddaughter of Vseslav, the prince of Polotsk, and daughter of Prince Prince Svyatoslav (Georgy) Vseslavich of Vitebsk.
 She has long been a popular saint among Orthodox devotees, particularly those in Belarus, Ukraine, and Russia with a traditional feast day of May 23.
 In addition, since 1984, she has been one of the 15 patron saints of Belarus, whose lives are celebrated in the Belarusian Orthodox Church, on the first Sunday after Pentecost.

 Life

 Predslava was born between 1101 and 1104, into the Rurik noble family, members of which were the dukes of the principality of Polotsk, in what is modern day Belarus.
-Her father was Prince Svyatoslav-Georgy Vseslavich, second son of Vseslav the Sorcerer.
+Her father was Prince Svyatoslav (Georgy) Vseslavich, second son of Vseslav the Sorcerer.
+It is suggested that Georgy was the Christian name of Svytoslav, although it could have been the hame of his elder brother; historical sources are scarce and unsure.

 She refused all proposals of marriage and, without her parents' knowledge, ran away to the convent where her aunt was the abbess.
 She became a nun and took the name Euphrosyne.
 With the blessing of the Bishop of Polotsk, she began to live near the Sophia cathedral, where she spent her time copying books.
 The money she thus earned she distributed amongst the poor.

 Around 1128 Bishop Elias of Polotsk entrusted Euphrosyne the task of setting up a convent.
 At the newly constructed Savior-Transfiguration convent at Seltse she taught young women to copy books, sing, sew and do other handicrafts.
 Through her efforts, in 1161, a cathedral was built which survives to the present day.

 She also founded a monastery dedicated to the Mother of God, as well as two churches.
 The church of The Holy Saviour still stands today and is considered to be the most precious monument of early Belarusian architecture.

 Towards the end of her life, she undertook a pilgrimage to Constantinople and the Holy Land.
 Patriarch Michael II of Constantinople gave her an icon of the Theotokos, which is now called the Virgin of Korsun.
 The Crusader king, Amalric I of Jerusalem, also received her in the Holy Land where she died circa 1173.
 Her body, after the conquest of Jerusalem by Saladin in 1187, was carried by the monks to Kiev and deposited there in the Monastery of the Caves.
 It was only in 1910 that the relics of Euphrosyne were brought back to her native town of Polotsk.